 Instructions

-- Rest and serve.
-Let the chicken rest for a few minutes before serving.
+- Let the chicken rest for a few minutes before serving.
 Spoon the pan juices over the chicken for extra flavor.

 Nutrition